stackcss/sheetify/README.md

 sf('./my-file.css', { global: true })
 ```
+Be aware that when you toggle the namespace, the `:host` element matches won't
+work anymore because the class it targets no longer exists.
+Only use this
+toggle to write styles that are, well, global.

 ## Write to separate file on disk
 To write the compiled CSS to a separate file, rather than keep it in the